-3. When must I decide which accounts I want to use?
+03. When must I decide which accounts I want to use?

-You are required by Federal law to decide before the Plan Year begins, during the election period (defined below).
-You must decide two things.
-First, which benefits you want and, second, how much should go toward each benefit.
+You are required by Federal regulations to decide during the enrollment or election period (defined below) prior to the Plan Year start.
+You must decide which accounts you want and how much you want to contribute to each account.

-If you are already covered by any of the insured benefits offered by this Plan, you will automatically become a Participant to the extent of the premiums for such insurance unless you elect, during the election period (defined below), not to participate in the Plan.
+If you are already covered by any of the insured benefits offered by this Plan, you will automatically become a Participant to the extent of the premiums for such insurance, unless you elect during the election period (defined below) not to participate in the Plan.

-4. When is the election period for our Plan?
+04. When is the election period for our Plan?

 You will make your initial election on or before your entry date.
-(You should review Section I on Eligibility to better understand the eligibility requirements and entry date.)
-Then, for each following Plan Year, the election period is established by the Administrator and applied uniformly to all Participants.
+(Please review the Article titled: "Eligibility" to better understand the eligibility requirements and entry date.)
+Then, for each following Plan Year, the election period is established by the Company and applied uniformly to all Participants.
 It will normally be a period of time prior to the beginning of each Plan Year.
-The Administrator will inform you each year about the election period.
+The Company will inform you each year about the election period.
 (See the Article entitled "General Information About Our Plan" for the definition of Plan Year.)

-5. May I change my elections during the Plan Year?
+05. May I change my elections during the Plan Year?

 Generally, you cannot change the elections you have made after the beginning of the Plan Year.
 However, there are certain limited situations when you can change your elections.

 You are permitted to change elections if you have a "change in status" and you make an election change that is consistent with the change in status.
 Currently, Federal law considers the following events to be a change in status:

--- Marriage, divorce, death of a spouse, legal separation or annulment;

--- Change in the number of dependents, including birth, adoption, placement for adoption, or death of a dependent;

--- Any of the following events for you, your spouse or dependent: termination or commencement of employment, a strike or lockout, commencement or return from an unpaid leave of absence, a change in worksite, or any other change in employment status that affects eligibility for benefits;

--- One of your dependents satisfies or ceases to satisfy the requirements for coverage due to change in age, student status, or any similar circumstance; and

--- A change in the place of residence of you, your spouse or dependent that would lead to a change in status, such as moving out of a coverage area for insurance.
+- Marriage, divorce, death of a spouse, legal separation or annulment; - Change in the number of dependents, including birth, adoption, placement for adoption, or death of a dependent; - Any of the following events for you, your spouse or dependent: termination or commencement of employment, a strike or lockout, commencement or return from an unpaid leave of absence, a change in worksite, or any other change in employment status that affects eligibility for benefits; - One of your dependents satisfies or ceases to satisfy the requirements for coverage due to change in age, student status, or any similar circumstance; and - A change in the place of residence of you, your spouse or dependent that would lead to a change in status, such as moving out of a coverage area for insurance.